aws-samples/aws-analytics-reference-architecture/core/API.md

 This CDK Construct creates a Data Product registration workflow and resources for the Central Governance account.

 It uses AWS Step Functions state machine to orchestrate the workflow:
-* registers an S3 location for a new Data Product (location in Data Domain account)
-* creates a database and tables in AWS Glue Data Catalog
+* creates tables in AWS Glue Data Catalog
-* grants permissions to LF Admin role
 * shares tables to Data Product owner account (Producer)

 This construct also creates an Amazon EventBridge Event Bus to enable communication with Data Domain accounts (Producer/Consumer).

+This construct requires to use the default [CDK qualifier](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) generated with the standard CDK bootstrap stack.
+It ensures the right CDK execution role is used and granted Lake Formation administrator permissions so CDK can create Glue databases when registring a DataDomain.

+To register a DataDomain, the following information are required:
+* The account Id of the DataDomain
+* The secret ARN for the domain configuration available as a CloudFormation output when creating a {@link DataDomain}

 Usage example:
 ```typescript